buildbuddy-io/buildbuddy/docs/workflows-config.md

    [Example config](#example-config) for a starting point.

-3. Set `os: "darwin"` on the workflow action that you would like to build on MacOS.
+3. Set `os: "darwin"` on the workflow action that you would like to build on macOS.
 Note: if you copy another action as a starting point, be sure to give the new action a unique name:

 ```yaml